On the Road Again Tour

-The On The Road Again Tour was the fourth headlining concert tour and second all-stadium tour by English-Irish boy band One Direction, in support of their fourth studio album, Four (2014).
+The On The Road Again Tour was the fourth and final headlining concert tour, and second all-stadium tour, by English-Irish boy band One Direction, in support of their fourth studio album Four.
 The tour began on 7 February 2015 in Sydney, Australia and ended on 31 October 2015 in Sheffield, England.
 The tour grossed $208 million from 77 shows, selling over 2.3 million tickets.
 It became the second highest-grossing concert tour of 2015, only behind Taylor Swift's The 1989 World Tour.

 Less than two months into the tour, Zayn Malik left the band.
-His last performance with the group was in Hong Kong on 18 March, while he gave his departure announcement publicly during the band's show in Indonesia on 25 March.
-The group since continued touring as a foursome and began recording new material that was released in the second half of the year.
-This was One Direction's last tour before a hiatus began in 2016.
+His last performance with the group was in Hong Kong, on 18 March, while he gave his departure announcement publicly during the band's show in Indonesia on 25 March.
+The group then continued touring as a foursome, and began recording new material that was released in the latter half of that year.
+This was also One Direction's last tour before a hiatus began in 2016.